Moroccan Zellige and Bejmat tiles installation tips

 Unglazed zellige and bejmat tiles

 Natural or unglazed zelliges and bejmats are very porous.
 You should soak them in water for one minute before laying them to ensure a firm hold.
 Also, you should remove any excess grout quickly to avoid staining.
-Unglazed zelliges will need sealing after laying.
+Unglazed zelliges need sealing before and after laying.

 Embrace their differences